Modulators

 Modulator options

-The second and following pages are dedicated to the individual modulators.
-These can be of different shape, destination, speed and scaling.
+menu pages each correspond to one of the ten modulators.
+Each modulator can be of different source, destination, speed and scaling.

 Envelopes